brucelyu17/SC-TC-Bench/README.md

 * `source_data/regional_term_and_definition.csv`

-This dataset includes all 110 regional terms, along with their definitions and their usage in the contexts of Mainland China and Taiwan region.
+This dataset includes all 110 regional terms, along with their definitions and their usage in the contexts of Mainland China and Taiwan.

 * `source_data/regional_name_and_characteristics.csv`